mpardo1/albopictus_invasion/README.md

 This repository contains code used to produce the results and figures for the paper: "Understanding Mosquito Vector Invasion Pathways: Synergistic Effects of Human Mobility, Climate, and Natural Dispersal".

 # Data
-Here is the explanation of how to download the raw data sets.
-We have also added several processed data files to allow you to run parts of the code directly.
-Downloading and processing some of the raw files is very costly in terms of execution time and memory, so the processed files are provided to make the workflow more efficient.
+This section explains how to download the raw data sets.
+We also provide several processed data files (Processed Data sets Section) that allow parts of the code to be run directly.
+Downloading and processing some of the raw files can be computationally expensive in terms of execution time and memory usage; therefore, the processed files are included to make the workflow more efficient.

 ## Raw data sets
-To run the entire code from the beginning (without using the processed files described above) without changing any paths in the albopictus_invasion code, create a folder named data/ inside albopictus_invasion and follow the instructions below:
+To run the entire code from the beginning (without using the processed files described bellow) without changing any paths in the albopictus_invasion code, create a folder named data/ inside albopictus_invasion and follow the instructions below:

 Download the following data sets:
   - Boundaries relationship: A set of administrative boundaries for Spain used to join different datasets.
 Run 0_extract_mob_data.R.
 This automatically downloads all necessary boundary datasets from the Government of Spain and saves them under: data/boundaries/.
 The datasets are the following: